Pages: 364 Size: 5.5 x 8.5

-Newton’s Laws of Motion describe the relationship between a body and its response to the forces acting upon it.
+Newton's Laws of Motion describe how bodies work to balance forces outside their control.
 For the men and women in States of Motion, imbalance is a way of life.
-Set in Michigan small towns both real and fictional, the stories in Laura Hulthen Thomas’s collection take place against a backdrop of economic turmoil and the domestic cost of the war on terror.
+Set in Michigan small towns both real and fictional, the stories in Laura Hulthen Thomass collection take place against a backdrop of economic turmoil and the domestic cost of the war on terror.
 As familiar places, privilege, and faith disappear, what remains leaves these broken characters wondering what hope is left for them.
 These stories follow blue collars and white, cops and immigrants, and mothers and sons as they defend a world that is quickly vanishing.

 The profoundly emotional stories in States of Motion will interest any reader of contemporary literary fiction.